George Savile, 1st Marquess of Halifax: The Revolution of 1688

 After William's landing in southwest England, Halifax was present at the council called by James on 27 November 1688.
 He urged the king to grant large concessions.
-He accepted the mission with Nottingham and Godolphin to treat with William at Hungerford, and succeeded in obtaining moderate terms from the prince.
+He accepted the mission with Nottingham and Godolphin to treat with William at Hungerford and succeeded in obtaining moderate terms from the prince.
 The negotiations were abortive, for James had resolved on flight.
 In the crisis that ensued, when the country was left without a government, Halifax took the lead.
-He presided over the council of Lords which assembled and took immediate measures to maintain public order.
+He presided over the council of Lords, which assembled and took immediate measures to maintain public order.

 On the return of James to London on 16 December 1688, after his capture at Faversham, Halifax repaired to William's camp and henceforth attached himself unremittingly to his cause.
 On 17 December 1688, he carried with Lords Delamere and Shrewsbury a message from William to the king advising his departure from London, and, after the king's second flight, directed the proceedings of the executive.
 On the meeting of the convention on 22 January 1689, he was formally elected speaker of the House of Lords.
 He voted against the motion for a regency, which was only defeated by two votes.
-The moderate and comprehensive character of the settlement at the revolution plainly shows his guiding hand, and it was finally through his persuasion that the Lords yielded to the Commons and agreed to the compromise whereby William and Mary were declared joint sovereigns.
-On 13 February 1689, in the Banqueting House at Whitehall, he tendered the crown to them in the name of the nation, and conducted the proclamation of their accession in the city.
+The moderate and comprehensive character of the settlement at the revolution plainly shows his guiding hand, and it was through his persuasion that the Lords yielded to the Commons and agreed to the compromise whereby William and Mary were declared joint sovereigns.
+On 13 February 1689, in the Banqueting House at Whitehall, he tendered the crown to them in the name of the nation and conducted the proclamation of their accession in the city.